CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 README File by Ba Nam Nguyen and Steven Tran.
 The time spent on this task was <br> Project Approach and Technology by Ba Nam Nguyen, Yazid Dawiss and Mohamed Mrizek.
 The time spent on this task was <br> Meeting Minutes by Ba Nam Nguyen.
 The time spent on this task was <br> Detailed log of each team member's contribution by David Girma.
-The time spent on this task was <br> Project Description.
+The time spent on this task was 25 minutes. <br> Project Description.
 The time spent on this task was <br> Installation Instructions by David Girma.
-The time spent on this task was <br> 6 user stories backlog for sprint 1 by Steven Tran, Yazid Dawiss and Mohamed Mrizek.
-The time spent on this task was <br> Website home page designing by Yazid Dawiss and Mohamed Mrizek.
+The time spent on this task was 10 minutes. <br> 6 user stories backlog for sprint 1 by Steven Tran, Yazid Dawiss and Mohamed Mrizek.
+The time spent on this task was 1 hour. <br>
+Website home page designing by Yazid Dawiss and Mohamed Mrizek.
 The time spent on this task was <br>